mbleron/ExcelGen/README.md

 * By variable data type: NUMBER, VARCHAR2 or DATE
 * By referencing either a table, or only a sheet handle.
 In the latter case, the first table of the sheet will be used.

-**Legacy overloads expecting a sheet name are deprecated and will be removed in a future version.**
+:warning: **Legacy overloads expecting a sheet name are deprecated and will be removed in a future version.**

 ```sql
 procedure setBindVariable (